 * This program is open only to Duke University undergraduate students.*

-The Pre-Health Volunteer Program (PHVP), formerly known as the Health Careers Exploration Program (HCEP), allows students to volunteer at Duke Hospital with the goal of being of service to the hospital, our patients, and our families.
+The Pre-Health Volunteer Program (PHVP) allows students to volunteer at Duke Hospital with the goal of being of service to the hospital, our patients, and our families.
 It is a very rewarding program and a unique opportunity to provide volunteer service to our patients.

 Outstanding volunteer service to patients and families is very important, whether it is in providing directions to patients and families or through easing long wait times in patient waiting areas.

 Students applying to this program must volunteer two hours every week for the entire academic year.
-Students will be evaluated during volunteering, so weekly attendance and demonstrated interest in your volunteer assignment are extremely important.
+Students will be evaluated during volunteering, and progress reports will be given to students’ academic advisors, so weekly attendance and demonstrated interest in your volunteer assignment are extremely important.

 This program is very selective and often receives many more applications than the program can accept.
 It is an exciting opportunity for students interested in volunteering at Duke Hospital!